kerolloz/kounter/README.md

 ## Docs

 Kounter is built using _Fastify_.
-It has a starightforward API with the following few endpoints.
+It has a straightforward API with the following few endpoints.

 > [!NOTE]
 > You can also check the Swagger [API documentation](https://kounter.kerolloz.dev/swagger) for more details.